umbralcalc/qwakes/README.md

 # qwakes

-Software for [Q-Hawkes process](https://arxiv.org/abs/1509.07710) simulation and inference on stock market data.
+The `qwakes` package simulates stock market data using [Q-Hawkes processes](https://arxiv.org/abs/1509.07710) and provides tools for statistical inference and backtesting of portfolio strategies.
 The package is written primarily in Go and uses the [stochadex](https://github.com/umbralcalc/stochadex) as the simulation engine which powers all of the essential tools developed in this repo.

 **Plan**